mverouden/blogdown-academic/content/post/2020-04-08-r-installation-macos/index.md

 {{% /callout %}}

 ## Download
 At the time this post was written the latest release of R is version 3.6.3.
-It has been updated to the latest release version 4.2.0 of R for MacOS High Sierra or higher.
+It has been updated to the latest release version 4.2.1 of R (nicknamed: "Funny-Looking Kid"") for macOS High Sierra or higher.

 For newer versions of R than 3.6.3 the steps described below are the same and still correct, but start with a newer version of the downloaded package file of R. The screenshots in this post have not been updated.
 Therefore, what you see during your installation can (and probably will) differ with respect to the version number shown in the screenshots.